Galing sa Puso Party

 The Galing sa Puso, commonly known as the GP Partylist is a party-list organization based in the Philippines.
 First running in the 2019 elections, they gained one seat.

 Background

 According to their Facebook page, their platform includes programs for the people, including livelihood, justice, health, knowledge, and the environment.
 They opposed price hikes, calling for legislative action against them.
 They supported reforms to prevent financial losses for farmers and to prevent food waste.

 History

 18th Congress

 The party-list ran in the 2019 Philippine House of Representatives elections under the name GP.
 The party aimed to represent poverty reduction and urban and rural concerns.
 They also supported programs for livelihood, justice, and health.
 The party gained 34th place with 249,278 votes, 0.90 percent of the votes.
 The party gained one seat in the 18th Congress of the Philippines, being proclaimed on June 10, 2019.
-The first nominee, Jose Padiernos, took the seat.
+The first nominee, Jose Gay Padiernos, took the seat.